-Patents may only be granted for inventions which are new in relation to what was known before the date of filing of the patent application and which also differ essentially from them.
+Section 2 (6.6.1980/407) Patents may only be granted for inventions which are new in relation to what was known before the filing date of the patent application, and which also involve an inventive step with respect thereto.
+(18.11.2005/896)

-Everything made available to the public in writing, in lectures, by public use or otherwise is considered as known.
-Also, the contents of a patent application filed in this country before said filing date are considered as known if that application becomes available to the public pursuant to section 22.
-Similarly, the contents of a utility model application filed in this country before the filing date of the patent application are deemed to have become known if the utility model application becomes available to the public pursuant to section 18 of the Act on Utility Model Rights (800/1991).
-The condition in subsection (1) that the invention must differ essentially from what was known before the filing date of the patent application, does not, however, apply in respect of the contents of such patent or utility model applications.
+Everything made available to the public in writing, in lectures, by public use or otherwise is considered to be known.
+Also, the contents of a patent application filed in this country before the filing date are considered known if that application becomes available to the public under section 22.
+Similarly, the contents of a utility model application filed in this country before the filing date of the patent application are considered known if the application becomes available to the public under section 18 of the Act on Utility Model Rights (800/1991).
+The requirement under subsection (1) demanding that the invention must involve an inventive step with respect to what was known before the filing date of the patent application, does not, however, apply to the contents of such patent or utility model applications.
 (18.11.2005/896)

-Applications referred to in Chapter 3 shall, for the purposes of the second paragraph, in certain cases have the same effect as patent applications filed in this country, pursuant to provisions laid down in Sections 29 and 38.
+Applications referred to in Chapter 3 shall, for the purposes of subsection (2), in certain cases have the same effect as patent applications filed in this country, pursuant to provisions laid down in sections 29 and 38.

-The provision in the first paragraph, requiring that an invention be new, shall not preclude the grant of patents for known substances or compositions for use in a method referred to in the third paragraph of Section I, provided that the use of the substance or composition is not known for such method.
+The provision in subsection (1) above, requiring that an invention be new, shall not preclude the grant of patents for known substances or compositions for use in a method referred to in section I (3), provided that the use of the substance or composition is not known for such method.